bubba-94/Chas-Academy-SUVx24/Course 5(Advanced System Development)/Workshop 10/Workshop10.md

 * **Social security** numbers is nto handled by private persons but can be used to identify a person.
 * **BankID** is connected to a unit and identity that is registered and can be used to ensure an identity.

+#### Reflection

+The terms provided from Azure are very straight forward and can be applied in different environments.
+The EXACT description or function of what the terms can provide is still ofcourse a little bit unclear.
+You are always going to learn more when you start to use the actual platform.

 _____

 ### Build a webapp